|Central Violations Bureau (CVB) | Criminal Justice Act (CJA) | Non-Prisoner Pro Se | Prisoner Pro Se | Career Opportunities|

-eJuror: *NEW* The District of Wyoming is now using eJuror to ease in the selection of jurors.
+eJuror: The District of Wyoming uses eJuror to ease in the selection of jurors.
 To learn more, visit this link for a short video clip telling all about it!
 To access eJuror, click the link on the right!

 Permanent Excuse: When requesting a permanent excuse, it MUST be submitted in writing.
 Do not have your employer write a letter for you.